JBroks/GB-Accidents-Dashboard/README.md

 JavaScript code was validated using [JSHint](https://jshint.com/).

 Validator has indicated that there are five unknown / undefined variables, namely $, queue, dc, d3, and crossfilter.
-The warning was ignored as I believe it is due to the fact that these libaries are separated and the validator dose not have access to them.
+The warning was ignored as I believe it is due to the fact that these libraries are separated and the validator dose not have access to them.
 Furthermore, **JSHint** shown the following warning: *'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).* However, after setting configuration to assume *New JavaScript features (ES6)* this warning disappeared.

 ### Features testing